cehbz/classical-tagger/docs/user-guides/extract.md

-# Extract CLI - Metadata Extraction from Websites
+# Extract CLI - Metadata Extraction from FLAC Files and Discogs

 **Status:** ✅ Complete and functional
 **Version:** 1.0
-**Integration:** Works with HarmoniaMundiParser

 ## Overview

-The `extract` CLI tool fetches and parses classical music album metadata from supported websites, converting it to the standard JSON format used by the tagger.
+The `extract` CLI tool extracts metadata from FLAC files in a directory and optionally enriches it with data from Discogs.
+It creates two JSON files: one with local metadata extracted from FLAC tags, and another with Discogs metadata if available.

 ## Installation